locka99/opcua/README.md

 For encrypted connections the following applies:

 * The server will reject the first connection from an unrecognized client.
 It will create a file representing the cert in its the `pki/rejected/` folder and you, the administrator must move the cert to the `trusted/` folder to permit connections from that client in future.
 * Likewise, the client shall reject unrecognized servers in the same fashion, and the cert must be moved from the `rejected/` to `trusted/` folder for connection to succeed.
+* Servers that register with a discovery server may find the discovery server rejects their registration attempts if the cert is unrecognized.
+In that case you must move your server's cert from discovery server's  `rejected` to its ``trusted` folder, wherever that may be. e.g. on Windows it is under `C:\ProgramData\OPC Foundation\UA\Discovery\pki`

 ### Certificate creator tool